GovernorUnfortunable/RCN-works-fetcher/README.md

 This repository includes scripts for retrieving information from Open Alex to map the work of a Research Coordination Network.
-So far, these are the scripts included:

-## 1. ´RCN-works-fetcher´
+## 1. The RCN-works-fetcher
 This Python script retrieves and analyzes academic works from the OpenAlex database for a predefined list of authors (in this case, the NSF-SEEKCommons research project).
 It provides  data extraction and includes author information and some publication details.

 ### Features